Derric01/Beat-management-System-/README.md

-//ravi.sp@karnataka.gov.in
+ravi.sp@karnataka.gov.in

-//SecurePass123
+SecurePass123

-Use the above creedentials to see the working!!
+Use the above credentials to see the working!!